Synthetixio/SIPs/SCCP/sccp-87.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The fee levied on trade into a FX synths is usually set based on the chainlink push frequency.
-Analysis of the oracle price feed against real-time price feed revealed that it is lower fees on these FX synths.
+The fee levied on trades into a FX synths is usually set based on the chainlink push frequency.
+Analysis of the oracle price feed against real-time price feed revealed that it is possible to lower fees on these FX synths.

 ## Motivation